kstenerud/concise-encoding/cbe-specification.md

 ### Type Field (Plane 7f)

+Some bulkier or less common types are encoded into a second type plane, adding a second byte to the type code.

-Types from plane 7f are represented using two bytes instead of one, with the prefix `[7f]`.
-For example, the type for signed 16-bit array with 8 elements is `[7f 28]`, and the type for media is `[7f e1]`.
+Types from plane 7f begin with the type code prefix `[7f]`, followed by their type code in that plane.
+For example, the type for signed 16-bit array with 8 elements is `[7f 28]`, and the type for [media](#media) is `[7f f3]`.

 | Hex | Type                                            | Elems | Payload                                   |
 | --- | ----------------------------------------------- | ----- | ----------------------------------------- |